Mark Barash, Ph.D.

 About Dr. Mark Barash:

-Dr. Barash’s research interests span multidisciplinary areas such as craniofacial genetics, anthropology, biometrics, forensic genealogy, secondary DNA transfer, and implementation of massively parallel sequencing in operational casework.
-Mark’s primary research focuses on bioinformatic analysis of human and microbial DNA evidence towards the prediction of externally visible traits, such as facial appearance and pigmentation, as well as other characteristics of potential investigative value on a person of interest.
+Dr. Barash's research interests span multidisciplinary areas such as craniofacial genetics, anthropology, biometrics, bioinformatics, machine learning, forensic genealogy, indirect DNA transfer, and applications of massively parallel sequencing.
+Mark's primary research focuses on building innovative forensic intelligence tools for the prediction of externally visible characteristics such as facial appearance and other visible traits of potential investigative value from a DNA sample.

 Recent Publications: